 Holi, in present time, generally lasts for two days.
 All jealousies, envy, and quarrels are symbolically burned in great bonfires.
 Crops of the new season are given in offering.
 Misunderstandings are forgotten.
 Perhaps more than anything, Holi is a celebration of life.
 Welcoming the spring is honoring the creative life force in everything.
-When we add color to something, we give life to it; we are painting our canvases of life.
+When we add color to something, we give life to it; we’re painting our canvases of life.

 Unification through art, performance, sharing of food, and sensual expression abound during the Festival of Love.
 Colored powder and flower petals are thrown with abandon.
 Societal roles are inverted, featuring humorous gender rivalry.
 Women take to the street and beat men with sticks, public officials are taunted and covered in colored water and powder, and children play tricks on parents and teachers without censor.
 The Festival of Love is messy, covering everyone with the same paint.
 Its magic reminds us we are all equal at heart and play.
-We are all human, none of us immune to dirt.
+We’re all human, none of us immune to dirt.
 Life is what we make of it, and India has its finger on this pulse.

 Saucha is one of the Niyamas of Yoga.
 The Niyamas are practices of observation about how we view and relate to ourselves.
 Saucha includes the purity of our bodies and the inner purity of our minds – it’s about cleanliness.
 Sri Swami Satchidananda, well-known translator of the Yoga Sutras, tells us Saucha means coming to terms with our inherent human uncleanness.
 He helps us understand this practice as accepting our human bodies as they are; to be at peace and at ease with our physicality.
-Many of us were taught that the body and its desires are in need of purification, as if we were “dirty”.
+Many of us were taught that the body and its desires are in need of purification, as if we were “dirty.”
 Saucha is the practice of acceptance – not rejecting or trying to conquer ourselves, but to enjoy our human experience.

-I absolutely love and encourage all magical feedback from my readers, my loves!
+I absolutely love and encourage all magical feedback from my readers!
 However, I do not regularly moderate comments on the Sage Goddess blogs.
-So if you have a specific question or query that you’d like us to answer, please contact us via our Facebook page or email email@example.com.
+So if you have a specific question or query that you’d like us to answer, please contact us via our Facebook page.